datascienceguide/datascienceguide.github.io/_posts/tutorials/2016-12-30-how-to-install-the-python-data-science-stack-on-a-remote-server.md

 ### Windows

 If you are using windows, you can also easily tunnel ssh using putty.
-As you may remeber, you SSH into a server, you enter the server url into the host name as shown in the figure below (for connecting to corn-syrump from the uwaterloo csclub).
+As you may remember, you SSH into a server, you enter the server url into the host name as shown in the figure below (for connecting to corn-syrup from the uwaterloo csclub).

 ![](/images/putty.png)

 Next click the `+ SSH` on the bottom left, and then click tunnels.
-You can now enter the port you want to accress Jupyer on your local machine (for example 8000), and set the destination as `localhost:8888` where 8888 is the number of the port that Jupyer notebook is running on.
-Now click the add button and the ports should apprear in the Forwarded ports: section.
+You can now enter the port you want to access Jupyter on your local machine (for example 8000), and set the destination as `localhost:8888` where 8888 is the number of the port that Jupyter notebook is running on.
+Now click the add button and the ports should appear in the Forwarded ports: section.

 For the example of uWaterloo's csclub, my Putty configuration screen looks like the following:

 ![](/images/putty-tunneling.png)

 Finally you can hit open, and you will now both connect to the server via SSH and tunnel the desired ports.
-If no error shows up and you tunneled the port to 8000 (for example), you can simply navigate to [localhost:8000](http://localhost:8000) in our favourite web browser to connect to Jupyer notebook running on the server!
+If no error shows up and you tunneled the port to 8000 (for example), you can simply navigate to [localhost:8000](http://localhost:8000) in our favourite web browser to connect to Jupyter notebook running on the server!

 # Using Jupyter notebook